wojciechpolak/glifestream/README.md

 Supported services (out of the box)
 -----------------------------------

-Any RSS/Atom feed, Delicious, Digg, Facebook, Flickr, FriendFeed, Identi.ca, Last.FM, PicasaWeb, StumbleUpon, Twitter, Vimeo, Yelp, YouTube.
+Any RSS/Atom feed, Delicious, Digg, Facebook, Flickr, Identi.ca, Last.FM, PicasaWeb, StumbleUpon, Twitter, Vimeo, Yelp, YouTube.

 Any service not listed above can be added as an RSS/Atom stream (if it provides such feeds) or by extending gLifestream and writing custom